Armillaria luteobubalina

-Armillaria luteobubalina, commonly known as the Australian honey fungus, is a species of mushroom in the family Physalacriaceae.
-Widely distributed in southern Australia, the fungus is responsible for a disease known as Armillaria root rot, a primary cause of Eucalyptus tree death and forest dieback.
-It is the most pathogenic and widespread of the six Armillaria species found in Australia.
-The fungus has also been collected in Argentina and Chile.
-Fruit bodies have cream- to tan-coloured caps that grow up to 10 cm in diameter and stems that measure up to 20 cm long by 1.5 cm thick.
-The fruit bodies, which appear at the base of infected trees and other woody plants in autumn (March–April), are edible, but require cooking to remove the bitter taste.
-The fungus is dispersed through spores produced on gills on the underside of the caps, and also by growing vegetatively through the root systems of host trees.
-The ability of the fungus to spread vegetatively is facilitated by an aerating system that allows it to efficiently diffuse oxygen through rhizomorphs—rootlike structures made of dense masses of hyphae.
+Armillaria luteobubalina, commonly known as the Australian honey fungus, is a species of root rot fungus in the family Physalacriaceae.

-Armillaria luteobubalina was first described in 1978, after having been discovered several years earlier growing in a Eucalyptus plantation in southeastern Australia.
+It was first described in 1978, after having been discovered several years earlier growing in a Eucalyptus plantation in southeastern Australia.
 It distinguished itself from other known Australian Armillaria species by its aggressive pathogenicity.
 It may take years for infected trees to show signs of disease, leading to an underestimation of disease prevalence.
 Studies show that the spread of disease in eucalypt forests is associated with infected stumps left following logging operations.
 Although several methods have been suggested to control the spread of disease, they are largely economically or environmentally unfeasible.
 Phylogenetic analyses have determined that A. luteobubalina is closely related to A. montagnei and that both of these species are in turn closely related to the Brazilian species A. paulensis.
 The distribution of A. luteobubalina suggests that it is an ancient species that originated before the separation of the precursor supercontinent Gondwana.

+The fruit bodies have cream- to tan-coloured caps that grow up to 10 cm in diameter and stems that measure up to 20 cm long by 1.5 cm thick.
+Widely distributed in southern Australia, the fungus is responsible for a disease known as Armillaria root rot, a primary cause of Eucalyptus tree death and forest dieback.
+It is the most pathogenic and widespread of the six Armillaria species found in Australia.
+The fungus has also been collected in Argentina and Chile.
+It appears at the base of infected trees and other woody plants in autumn (March–April).
+The fungus is dispersed through spores produced on gills on the underside of the caps, and also by growing vegetatively through the root systems of host trees.
+The ability of the fungus to spread vegetatively is facilitated by an aerating system that allows it to efficiently diffuse oxygen through rhizomorphs—rootlike structures made of dense masses of hyphae.
+The fruit bodies are edible, but require cooking to remove the bitter taste.